Intermittent Private Information Retrieval with Application to Location Privacy: Problem formulation

-where $\mathcal{Q}$ is supposed to be a common alphabet of queries for conciseness, and $\mathsf{F}$ denotes some random keys on the alphabet $\mathcal{F}$.\footnote{The key in this paper may be context-dependent, i.e., generated dependent of the input $S$ and $X$, which is different from PIR literatures, e.g.\cite{Sun2017capacity,Tian2019messagesize}.
-However, since the key rate is not a quantity of interest in this paper, so we will only present a coarse control of the key by omitting specifying a particular distribution of the key but the underlying distribution will be clear in the context when we need it.}
+where $\mathcal{Q}$ is supposed to be a common alphabet of queries for conciseness, and $\mathsf{F}^{(t)}$ denotes the random key\footnote{The key in this paper may be context-dependent, i.e., generated dependent of the input.} on the alphabet $\mathcal{F}$.

-Upon receiving the queries $Q_i^{(S)}$ and $Q_i^{(X)}$, the $i$-th server generates answers $A_i^{(S)}$ and $A_i^{(X)}$ respectively to response to the queries.
-After receiving answers $A_1^{(S)},\ldots,A_N^{(S)}$, the user should be able to decode the desired message $W_S$ with zero error probability.
-Separately, the user is also required to decode the desired message $W_X$ perfectly from the corresponding answers $A_1^{(X)},\ldots,A_N^{(X)}$.
-It is worthy noting that although the queries for $S$ and $X$ are generated cooperatively, the answers are not supposed to be compressed jointly.
-As we mentioned earlier, $S$ and $X$ may represent requests at different time periods and the messages may be time-varying in practice, so compression of $A_i^{(S)}$ and $A_i^{(X)}$ may not be option under such a situation.
-As such, we assume that answers cannot be compressed.
+Upon receiving the a query $Q_i^{(t)}$, the $i$-th server generates an answer $A_i^{(t)}$ to response to the query.
+We require that the answer $A_i^{(t)}$ is a deterministic function of the query $Q_i^{(t)}$ provided the stored messages.
+After receiving answers $A_1^{(t)},\ldots,A_N^{(t)}$, the user should be able to decode the desired message $W_{X^{(t)}}$ with zero error probability.

-For simplicity, we assume that the answer is a deterministic function of the query received for each server provided the stored messages.
-As such, the length of the answer can be determined through the query, \Ie

-where $\ell(\cdot)$ denotes a length function and we assume that the length function is universal among all $N$ servers and two requests $S$ and $X$.
-We will simply write the length function by $\ell_i^{(S)}$ and $\ell_i^{(X)}$ for conciseness.
+We would like to clarify two points about the setting.
+First, for any given privacy status, the query $Q_i^{(t)}$ may be viewed as a stochastic function of all the causal requests.
+Second, the messages are assumed to be time-varying, more precisely independent over time, so the answer $A_{i}^{(t)}$ only depends on the current messages and the query $Q_i^{(t)}$.

 As said, the user should be able to decode the message of interest, which is referred to as \emph{correctness} requirement \cite{Sun2017capacity}.
 The correctness requirement is defined in the same way in this paper, \Ie